 - Legitimacy and increased support for plans and projects.
-With the substantive engagement of affected communities, developed plans will reflect legitimacy, community support, and incorporate equity outcomes.
+With the substantive engagement of affected communities, developed actions will reflect legitimacy, community support, and equitable outcomes.
 Legitimacy builds trust, political will, and ownership for effective implementation. - Improved community/government relations.
 Community engagement can build trust between diverse stakeholders and help improve the quality of difficult discussions about racial disparities, economic conditions, and community development needs.
-By creating a multifaceted process built upon relationship building, trust, respect, and affirmation of community knowledge and power, more effective ways of dealing with difference will emerge. - Deeper understanding of the issues.
-Regional housing plans will be stronger with the input of the people who are facing and addressing housing challenges.
-Regional economic opportunity plans will benefit by significant engagement of residents and organizations that have knowledge of the barriers to job access and experience in creating solutions to these challenges. - Increase in community capacity.
-A meaningful engagement strategy will improve capacity for problem solving.
-Engagement builds stronger networks across racial, ethnic, generational, gender, and socioeconomic divides, an essential component to achieving equitable outcomes and leveraging additional resources, outside of public processes. - Reduced long-term costs.
-Plans and development projects often end up in litigation when lack of or poor community engagement has not effectively crafted consensus.
+By creating a multifaceted process built upon relationship building, trust, respect, and affirmation of community knowledge and power, more effective ways of dealing with differences will emerge. - Deeper understanding of the issues.
+City initiatives will be stronger with the input of the people potentially affected by the decisions and actions.
+Plans, projects, policies and initiatives will benefit by significant engagement of residents and organizations that have knowledge of the existing challenges and opportunities, and experience to create solutions to these challenges.

+- Increase in community capacity.
+A meaningful engagement strategy will improve the capacity for problem solving.
+Engagement builds stronger networks across racial, ethnic, generational, gender, and socioeconomic divides, an essential component to achieving equitable outcomes and leveraging additional resources. - Reduced long-term costs.
+Plans, projects and policies that are supported by the community can generally be funded and implemented faster than those that experience resistance.
+Additional costs associated with redesign, extended negotiations, or even litigation can result from lack of community consensus.
 While conflicts may arise during planning (especially when there is a history of failed projects or unrealized promises), the community engagement process creates an environment of positive communication where creative and inclusive solutions can be found to resolve conflicts. - Democracy in action.
 Community engagement is, in many ways, a microcosm of our American democratic system of government.
-It is one of the best ways that community residents can connect to and shape local and regional decision-making processes.
+It is one of the best ways community residents can connect to and shape local and regional decision-making processes.